ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 ## Proposed Decision

-### Mutual TLS over HTTP
+### TLS over HTTP
-Use mutual TLS over HTTP (HTTPS).
+Use TLS over HTTP (HTTPS).
 This would ensure encrypted data in transit, which [satisfies MOJ standards](https://ministryofjustice.github.io/security-guidance/standards/cryptography/#cryptography).
+We came to the conclusion that mutual TLS doesn’t really bring any benefits and involves way too much management overhead in this context, so agreed on normal TLS + payload encryption with a pre-shared secret.

-### Signed JSON Payload
+### Encrypted JSON Payload
-Signing the payload with a pre-shared secret would ensure that payloads are not tampered in transit as well as identifying sender.
+Encryption of the payload is possible with JWE (JOSE toolkit).
+This would require decryption at the other end.
+Payload encryption is preferred over TLS alone as TLS is often terminated at the edge of a large network with ommunications travelling in the clear inside that network.
+Given the sensitivity of the submitted data for some forms and that it may need to be relied on in court, we need more confidence that only the intended recipient can read the data and that other actors on that network can’t impersonate FB by sending other requests to the endpoint.

 ### Shared Secret
 The shared secret will be set as an ENV var in the publisher to be consumed by the form's runner instance.
-The shared secret will be used to sign / confirm the payload.
+The shared secret will be used to encrypt / decrypt the payload.

-### Encryption
-Encryption of the payload is possible with JWE (JOSE toolkit).
-This would require decryption at the other end.
-As TLS is used, it is hoped we can rely solely on TLS encryption in transit.

 ### Certificates vs Shared Secret
 Both certificates and shared secrets can be used for signing and de-serialising the payload.